What counts as cheating?

 Take this you mother…ship!

 Xevious is actually quite different from some of its predecessors.
 Previous efforts from Namco, such as Galaxian and Galaga, were similar to Space Invaders.
 They gave the player very limited freedom of movement and a slow ass little laser, a put them against wall after wall of foes.
 Xevious is a very early example of the modern ‘schmup.
 You can fly in any direction on the bottom half of the screen (albeit slowly).
 Enemies also begin to use more modern tactics.
-Rather than relying on sheer numbers to overpower you, they use speed and firepower. → Read the rest
+Rather than relying on sheer numbers to overpower you, they use speed and firepower. → Lame is what happens when you’re busy making other plans.

 Logitech Wireless controllers eat it